dsanico/dsanico.github.io/_posts/2024-03-10-nerfblasterproject.md

 - White and UV LEDs
 - Hybrid pusher

-Here's a look at the complete internals (note that this picture was taken during final reassemnbly, so the paint colors are different).
+Here's a look at the complete internals (note that this picture was taken during final reassembly, so the paint colors are different).
 The flywheels are the black discs with fireballs printed on them, the flywheel cage is the clear plastic part housing them, and the pusher system is in the top right corner of the blaster.
 ![Internals](https://dsanico.github.io/assets/img/projects/nerfblaster-internals.jpg)
 _Apologies for the janky workspace - I did everything at home._